 Content That Gives a Glimpse Into Your Organization

 No one wants to give to an organization without a face.
 Share who you are behind the scenes to build trust with your audience.
 Staff stories, board member bios, and everyday happenings in your office all make great content to share with your audience.

 Best Places for Your Nonprofit to Share Your Content

 Now that you have wonderful content that will educate and inspire your audience, where do you put it?
 Most nonprofits can post their stories and content on their websites or blogs.
 From there, you want to share it with your audience.
 The best way to share your content is through social media or email.

 If your nonprofit doesn’t have a blog you are missing out on the opportunity to build up keywords on your website.
 Keywords are search terms that are related to your cause.
 If the content on your blog is relevant to what someone is searching for, then Google or other search engines will display your content when someone searches for it.
 For example, if you are an animal rescue in the Pittsburgh area, someone may google “Best Place to Adopt a Dog in Pittsburg, PA”.
 You will want your organization to show up, so creating blog content that is rich in keywords like “pet adoption in Pittsburgh” will help people find you on the internet.

 Share Your Nonprofit Content Via Social Media and Email

-Social Media is a great place to reach new people with your content, and keep current supporters engaged.
+Social Media is a great place to reach new people with your content and keep current supporters engaged.
 Anything you write on your blog you should share to your social media channels.
-You should also share any information on events or programs, fun stories about your organization, statistics on the area you serve and show examples of impact.
-The sky is really the limit with social media.
+You should also share any information on events or programs, fun stories about your organization, statistics on the area you serve, and examples of impact.
+The sky is the limit with social media.
 It is more important to post consistently than to post a lot.
 Aim for two posts a week and if that is manageable you can work your way up to more.